Herb Stempel: Early life

-A self-described "avid reader" as a child, who was "interested in everything", Stempel attended P.S.
-89 in Queens.
+Stempel attended P.S.
+89 in Queens, and was a self-described "avid reader" who was "interested in everything".
 He was skipped ahead several classes in school, so much so that his mother worried he was being pushed too far.
 When he was seven, his father died, and Stempel, his mother, and his older sister Harriet moved to what he describes as a "poorer part of the Bronx".
 It was in the midst of the Depression, and the struggling family was on public assistance for years.

 Twenty-One was not Stempel's first quiz show.
-At a very young age Stempel realized he had what he refers to as a "retentive memory", in that he could read a page about a subject and then, months later, summarize that page.
+At a very young age, Stempel realized he had what he called a "retentive memory", in that he could read a page about a subject and summarize that page months later.
 He represented his elementary school, P.S.
 6, on a radio quiz show, Americana History, where he remained undefeated for several weeks.
-He was part of the "Kid Wizards", a three-man team who represented The Bronx High School of Science in competitions against New York high schools, remaining undefeated throughout the year.
-He claims his IQ has been measured at 170.
+He was one of the "Kid Wizards", a three-man team who represented The Bronx High School of Science in competitions against New York high schools, remaining undefeated throughout the year.
+He claimed his IQ was measured at 170.

-Stempel graduated from the Bronx High School of Science in January 1944.
-He briefly attended classes at City College of New York (CCNY) before enlisting in the United States Army.
+Stempel graduated from the Bronx High School of Science in January 1944 and briefly attended classes at City College of New York (CCNY) before enlisting in the United States Army.
 He served in the 311th Regiment of the 78th Infantry Division and was on the front lines in Europe for a month before the war ended.
 Stempel remained in the Army for the next seven years, attending counterintelligence school in Baltimore, Maryland and serving as "an agent" until 1952, when he began work in the United States Post Office as a clerk.
 He married his wife, Toby, in 1954 and returned to CCNY on the G.I.
 Bill.

 Twenty-One

 In 1956, after tuning in to a new program, Twenty-One, he was intrigued by the questions and wrote to Dan Enright, the show's producer, asking to be a contestant.
-The qualifying trivia test took a grueling three-and-a-half hours; Stempel got 251 out of 363 questions right, which he claimed was the highest score ever achieved.
+The qualifying trivia test took three-and-a-half hours; Stempel got 251 out of 363 questions right, which he claimed was the highest score ever achieved.

 At a time when the top five highest-rated programs on television were quiz shows, Twenty-One was a mainstay for Barry & Enright Productions and NBC, which aired the show:

 Contestants on Twenty-One were given the questions and answers in advance and were coached as if they were actors, receiving instructions on which questions to answer correctly or incorrectly and how to behave during the game.

-The champion

 Several weeks later, Enright paid Stempel a visit while his wife was out at the theater and he was looking after their young son, and posed the fateful question: "How would you like to make $25,000?"
 Stempel immediately understood the implications; Enright was not going to pay him just for appearing on the show, when he could be easily defeated.